themesberg/flowbite-svelte/src/routes/docs/components/table.md

 ---

 <script>
-  import { TableProp, TableDefaultRow , } from '../../utils'
-  import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib' import componentData1 from '../../component-data/Table.json'
-  import { props as items1 }  from '../../props/Table.json'
-  import { props as items2 }  from '../../props/TableBody.json'
+  import componentData2 from '../../component-data/TableBody.json'
-  import { props as items3 }  from '../../props/TableBodyCell.json'
+  import componentData3 from '../../component-data/TableBodyCell.json'
-  import { props as items4 }  from '../../props/TableBodyRow.json'
+  import componentData4 from '../../component-data/TableBodyRow.json'
-  import { props as items5 }  from '../../props/TableHead.json'
+  import componentData5 from '../../component-data/TableHead.json'
-  import { props as items6 }  from '../../props/TableHeadCell.json'
+  import componentData6 from '../../component-data/TableHeadCell.json'
-  import { props as items7 }  from '../../props/TableSearch.json'
+  import componentData7 from '../../component-data/TableSearch.json'
 </script>

 The table component represents a set of structured elements made up of rows and columns as table cells that can be used to show data sets to your website users.